Junypr/junypr-berries/posts/dead-fish-eyes.md

 He stares.
 He pulls back his fist.
 Then he drops it.
 “Fine.
 Fine.”

-He waits for an ambulance to pick him up and take him to the hospital.**dead-
+He waits for an ambulance to pick him up and take him to the hospital.